AdaptivMCP/AdaptivMCP/docs/assistant/ASSISTANT_HAPPY_PATHS.md

    - Use `get_file_slice` when you only need a portion of a large file (for example, a single section in `main.py` or a long test file).
 5. When you need to search within this repo:
    - Prefer the GitHub search tool (for example `search` with a `code` query) using a repo-scoped query (function name, test name, or filename) rather than a global search.
-   - Avoid unqualified global GitHub search unless the user explicitly wants cross-repo context.
-3. For specific files:
-   - Use `get_file_contents` for small to medium files.
-   - Use `get_file_slice` when you only need a portion of a large file (for example, a single section in `main.py` or a long test file).
-4. When you need to search within this repo:
-   - Prefer the GitHub search tool (for example `search` with a code query) using a repo-scoped query (function name, test name, or filename) rather than a global search.
-   - Avoid unqualified global GitHub search unless the user explicitly wants cross-repo context.
+   - Avoid unqualified global GitHub search unless the user explicitly wants cross-repo context.**Validation:**
-**Validation:**
 - You successfully retrieved and summarized the docs or code files you needed without triggering any write tools.
 - Tree listings reflect the expected layout (docs, tests, main code, workflows).